 Price guides are listings of values for items - how much something sold for or may be expected to sell for.
-They can help a buyer, seller or owner determine recent market values for antiques and collectibles.
 Such guides provide a starting point for determining the value of a particular item, but you need to understand how they work and how to use them if you want to get the most out of what the guides offer.

 All Types of Antiques